In the metaverse, we would be able to buy virtual outfits and roam the streets of virtual reality or turn up for concerts looking stylish.

 #2 Barrier For Entry – High Cost of VR and AR Gadgets

-Not to mention omnidirectional VR treadmills, quality sound output, haptic feedback, and high-end computer systems more advanced than gaming pcs.
+Not to mention omnidirectional VR treadmills, quality sound output, haptic feedback, and high-end computer systems more advanced than traditional gaming pcs.

 There’s more to it than just buying a virtual reality headset and a pair of controllers or augmented reality goggles.